bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/ValidationCriteriaMaster.md

 <details><summary>Element (De)Composition Table template</summary>

-> OPTION 1: Use this template if you need to check at the type level
+> OPTION 1: Use this template if you need to check at predefined type or object type level

 | **Assembly**       | **Assembly Type** | **MinSize** | **MaxSize** | **Element** | **Element Type** |
 |--------------------|-------------------|-------------|-------------|-------------|------------------|
 | IfcElementAssembly | TURNOUTPANEL      | 2           | 8           | IfcRail     |                  |

-> OPTION 2: Use this template if you need to check at the occurrence level
+> OPTION 2: Use this template if you need to check at the individual instance level

 | **Assembly Element** | **Assembly Type** | **Assembly Name** | **MinSize** | **MaxSize** | **Element** | **Element Type** | **Element Name** |
 |----------------------|-------------------|-------------------|-------------|-------------|-------------|------------------|------------------|